 It's just you're so locked into your own narrative of hatred.

-Daily caller reporting that DACA beneficiaries, commonly known as dreamers watching the State of the Union address from California, j are generally indignant because Donald Trump would um associate illegal immigration with crime violence.
+Daily Caller reporting that DACA beneficiaries, commonly known as DREAMers, watching the State of the Union address from California, are generally indignant because Donald Trump would associate illegal immigration with crime, violence, and so on and so forth.

-But as the San Diego Union reports, some were particularly apoplectic over Trump's dreamers too.
+But as the San Diego Union reports, some were particularly apoplectic over Trump's Dreamers 2.

-In other words, they're mad, and we're talking about illegal immigrants, mad at Trump for calling American citizens dreamers too.
+In other words, they're mad, and we're talking about illegal immigrants, mad at Trump for calling American citizens Dreamers 2.

-Uh, in a blistering commentary, uh, Sarah Sanders Huckabee uh took a, or Sarah Huckabee Sanders took a swipe at Nancy Pelosi in an interview at CNN, and uh Sanders referenced Pelosi's facial reaction to the president's State of the Union address during which she appeared slightly unhappy.
+In a blistering commentary, Sarah Sanders Huckabee took a, or Sarah Huckabee Sanders took a swipe at Nancy Pelosi in an interview with CNN, and Sanders referenced Pelosi's facial reaction to the president's State of the Union address during which she appeared slightly unhappy.

 I mean, didn't they look so angry?